The Wheel (Mad Men): Plot

-Betty, getting inspiration from Francine, sees that on their phone bill there are a bunch of calls to Manhattan; she calls and hears that it’s her psychiatrist.
+Betty, getting inspiration from Francine, sees that on their phone bill there are a bunch of calls to Manhattan; she calls and hears that it is her psychiatrist.
 She then feels betrayed and starts to get upset.
-She sees Glen and asks him to tell her that she’ll be okay.
-Glen says he doesn't know and that he wishes he was older.
+She sees Glen and asks him to tell her that she will be okay.
+Glen says he does not know and that he wishes he was older.
 Later Betty goes to see her psychiatrist and she speaks about how much it has helped her and how she has her doubts about Don and him being faithful.
 She also expresses that she wishes her family can be together for Thanksgiving.

-Don has a meeting with Kodak and he shows his advertisement renaming the product the "Carousel" and it gets very emotional and nostalgic as he shows pictures of his family, from his kids and their special moments to his wedding and throughout Betty’s pregnancy.
+Don has a meeting with Kodak and he shows his advertisement renaming the product the "Carousel" and it gets very emotional and nostalgic as he shows pictures of his family, from his kids and their special moments to his wedding and throughout Betty's pregnancy.
 His pitch is very moving to everybody.
 Kodak is very impressed and cancels their upcoming meetings with other agencies.
 After Don wins over Kodak, he makes Peggy a junior copywriter, and she gets a shared office.
 People have issues with this because she has been a secretary, but Don feels otherwise.
 During all this excitement Peggy becomes very sick and goes to the hospital as a result of a cryptic pregnancy.
 She gives birth to a boy and when offered the baby, refuses to even acknowledge it.

 On the way back home, Don imagines coming home in time to see Betty and the kids and tell them that he is coming with them for Thanksgiving.
-However, his house is empty and the episode ends with Don looking very lost and empty.
+However, his house is actually empty and the episode ends with Don looking very lost and lonely.